JuliaCI/PkgTemplates.jl/README.md

 t = Template()
 ```

-The no-keywords constructor assumes the existence of some preexisting Git configuration (set with `git config --global`):
+The no-keywords constructor assumes the existence of some preexisting Git configuration (show configuration using `git config --list` and set with `git config --global`):

 - `user.name`: Your real name, e.g. John Smith.
 - `user.email`: Your email address, eg. john.smith@acme.corp.